GSA/challenges-and-prizes/_all-challenges/1137-gsa-artificial-intelligence-and-machine-learning-eula-challenge-2020.md

   * A solver shall not be deemed ineligible because the solver consulted with federal employees in preparing its submission for this GSA challenge if the federal employees are made available to all solvers on an equitable basis.
 Solvers may use any public-facing websites or publicly available federal government resources, as well as all resources provided to the challenge solvers on an equitable basis.

-  * The official representative for each challenge entry shall upload in advance of the submission end date (08/20/2020 5:00 PM ET) the following items:
+  * The official representative for each challenge entry shall follow the steps listed below under "Submission Guidelines" in advance of the submission end date (08/20/2020 5:00 PM ET).

-  * Solution document

-  * Solution demonstration

-  * A document or video that provides a high level view of the functionality and purpose of the solution, along with a demonstration of how it would be used by a business user.

-  * Can include links to a working example of the solution if it is hosted on a publicly accessible location.

-  * Deliverables are to be uploaded to GitHub following these instructions: https://github.com/GSA/ai-ml-Challenge-2020/blob/master/README.md

   #### Terms and Conditions